ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 > Do genes with stronger common-variant GWAS evidence lie closer in the network to independently defined trait-specific seed genes?

-A positive transformed RWR coefficient means that genes more strongly connected to the seed genes tend to have stronger common-variant GWAS evidence.
+A positive rank-INT RWR coefficient means that genes more strongly connected to the seed genes tend to have stronger common-variant GWAS evidence.

 The observed seed result will be compared with random seed sets matched on number of genes, node degree, publication count, and network component.

 The real network will remain fixed during these permutations.
 Only the observed and random seed labels change.
+For each matched random seed set, RWR scores will be recomputed, rank-INT transformed, and entered into the same MAGMA gene-property model used for the observed seed set.
+The observed rank-INT RWR regression coefficient will be compared with the distribution of corresponding coefficients obtained from the matched random seed sets.

 This is to test whether common-variant GWAS evidence is closer to independently defined trait-specific seed genes than expected for genes with similar connectedness, publication attention, and network location.